Ultimate Travel Guide to Vietnam

 Safety in Vietnam

 Safety is always a concern when travelling to a new country.
 However, coming from South Africa, Vietnam was a pleasant surprise.
-We explored many regions of Vietnam and always felt safe.
 Nevertheless, it’s crucial to note scams worldwide.
-One must always use common sense and avoid flaunting money and other valuables.
-FAQs: Is Vietnam safe for solo female travellers?
-Travelling alone in Vietnam is generally safe.
+Use common sense and avoid flaunting money and other valuables.

 Vietnam Travel Insurance